Got questions? We have answers!

 8. Are placement tests required?

 All new freshmen are required to take the math and foreign language placement tests.
 Foreign language tests are available for French, German, and Spanish.
 Transfer students who have not taken a college level math and/or foreign language course are also required to take the test(s).
 Please note that statistics is not considered a math course for placement purposes.
-Students must take their placement tests on the Internet before attending Orientation.
+Students must take their foreign language placement tests on the Internet before attending Orientation.
+Students will take the math placement test at Orientation.

 9. Do graduate assistants teach any courses?